3 Things You Need to Know About the Healthcare Insurance Marketplace

 Though it’s referred to as a single central location, the Marketplace is a gateway where you can access your state’s exchange.
 Locate the main federal website at healthcare.gov.
 You can select your state from there.

-Thirteen U.S. states also maintain a state-run Marketplace which you can access directly without going through the federal site.
+18 U.S. states (and DC) also maintain a state-run Marketplace, which you can access directly without going through the federal site.

 What is a Private Health Exchange?